iftechfoundation/twine-cookbook/dicerolling/harlowe/harlowe_dicerolling.md

 # "Dice Rolling": Harlowe (v2.0)

-*Contributed by <a href="https://github.com/videlais">@videlais</a>*

 ## Summary

-"Dice Rolling" demostrates how to create the same effects of rolling various physical dice through using the *(random:)* macro and adding or subtracting numbers.
+"Dice Rolling" demostrates how to create the same effects of rolling various physical dice through using the *[(random:)](https://twine2.neocities.org/#macro_random)* macro and adding or subtracting numbers.

 ## Live Example